Fans and polytopes in tilting theory I: Foundations: -simplicial complexes

 Using unimodality results of $h$-vectors in combinatorics, we obtain the following result as an application.
 It will be an interesting question if there is a direct proof using tilting theory.

 \begin{corollary} Let $A$ be a finite dimensional algebra over a field $k$ which is $g$-finite, and $n:=|A|$.
 Then we have

 \end{corollary}

 \begin{proof} The unimodality of $h$-vectors was originally proved for boundary complexes of simplicial polytopes, and this is generalized for simplicial spheres (see \cite{Adi}).
-Since $g$-polytopes are simplicial sphere (see \cite[Theorem 5.4]{DIJ}), the result follows from Theorem~\ref{h_j}. \end{proof}
+Since $\Delta(A)$ gives a simplicial sphere (see \cite[Theorem 5.4]{DIJ}), the result follows from Theorem~\ref{h_j}. \end{proof}

 There are several natural problems \cite{Pe} in view of Corollary \ref{unimodality of h_j} and the fact that $\Delta(A)$ is flag (Proposition \ref{properties of Delta}(c)).
 The \emph{$\gamma$-vector} $(\gamma_0,\ldots,\gamma_{\lfloor\frac{n}{2}\rfloor})$ is defined by the equality